x

 PDI Technologies exhibit NACS Show 2026

-When you move away from passive displays toward interactive product demos, you stop measuring success by how many people walked by and start measuring by how many people stopped and stayed.
+When you move away from passive displays toward interactive product demos, you stop measuring success by how many people walked by.
+Instead, you start measuring by how many people stopped and stayed.

 The Power of the Unified Lifecycle